How Much Retirement Money Is Enough?

 During your retirement, your anticipated rate should be lower, because you'll probably want to have most of your money invested in more predictable investments, such as bonds.
 A conservative (read: realistic) expected average annual return for your savings in retirement might be closer to 5%.

 3. You’ll want to consider withdrawing about 4% of savings each year in retirement.
 Yet, according to the 2011 Wells Fargo Retirement Fitness Survey, pre-retirees expect to withdraw about 10% of their nest egg each year to support themselves in retirement.
 At that pace, however, it’s unlikely your money will last 10 years, let alone the 30 years you should anticipate.
-As the chart below shows, a retiree with 50% invested in stocks and 50% in bonds should keep annual withdrawals to just 4% to have a 90% or better probability of having her money last 30 years.
+As the chart below shows, a retiree with 50% invested in stocks and 50% in bonds should keep annual withdrawals to just 4% to have an 88% or better probability of having her money last 30 years.

 This simulation (commonly referred to as Monte Carlo) generates random returns based on the historical standard deviation forming a normal distribution around the mean.
 After returns for each asset class are generated, the returns are further refined by factoring in approximate 75-year correlations among the asset classes.
 This will result in a universe of returns for each asset class.
 The portfolio’s weighted average return is calculated based on each asset class’s weight in that scenario’s asset allocation, in effect rebalancing each year.
 The analysis does not contain information related to any specific security and as such does not favor any certain or specific security.